http4k/http4k/src/docs/cookbook/using_json/index.md

+title: http4k JSON APIs
+description: Recipes for using JSON in http4k applications with a variety of popular JSON APIS

 Example of how to use the JSON library API wrappers, in this case the module used is Jackson. **http4k** provides an identical interface for all JSON implementations.

 ### Gradle setup